Captain America (1990 film): Plot

-In Alaska, a team of researchers accidentally find Rogers' body frozen in a block of ice, and he awakens still thinking that it is the 1940s.
-His mysterious reappearance makes international headlines, alerting both Kimball and the Red Skull.
-After escaping from some of the Red Skull's thugs, Rogers brushes off Sam Kolawetz, a reporter and childhood friend of Kimball who has long hounded the Skull, and hitchhikes his way back to his wartime girlfriend, Bernice, in Redondo Beach, California.
-While Bernice still lives at her old residence, she has long since married and raised her own daughter, Sharon, who gives Rogers a series of history videos to help him catch up.
-Red Skull's thugs, led by Valentina, break into Bernice's house and kill her during their efforts to find Rogers.
-While visiting Sharon's father in the hospital, Rogers and Sharon learn from the news that Kimball has been kidnapped, and vow to rescue him from the Red Skull.
-Rogers and Sharon visit the secret underground base where he gained his superpowers to recover Vaselli's diary and learn the original name of Red Skull.
-They are ambushed by Red Skull's thugs, who are defeated by Rogers.
-They travel to Italy and, in the Red Skull's childhood home, locate an old tape recording of the murder of his parents.
-Sharon gets kidnapped as a distraction to allow Rogers, who dons his costume, to enter the Red Skull's castle.
+Rogers' body is found frozen in ice.
+He revives and escapes, making international headlines and alerting both Kimball and the Red Skull.
+After escaping Red Skull's thugs, Rogers brushes off reporter and Kimball's childhood friend Sam Kolawetz, who has long hounded the Skull, and hitchhikes to his wartime girlfriend, Bernice, in California.
+She has long since married and has a daughter, Sharon, who helps Rogers catch up.
+Valentina and her thugs kill Bernice while looking for Rogers.
+Learning that Kimball has been kidnapped, Rogers and Sharon recover Vaselli's diary and learn Red Skull's original name.
+In the Red Skull's childhood home they find a tape recording of the murder of his family.
+Sharon gets herself kidnapped as a distraction to allow Rogers, who dons his costume, to enter the Red Skull's castle.

-Kimball escapes from his cell, is rescued by Captain America and teams up with him in laying siege to the castle.
-In the midst of their battle, the Red Skull pulls out a remote trigger for a nuclear bomb, but Rogers uses the recording of the De Santis family's murder to distract him.
-Just as Red Skull recovers, Captain America uses his shield to send him off a cliff, killing him, and as Valentina prepares to kill Rogers, she is hit from behind by his returning shield.
-The United States Marines arrive to save the President and arrest the conspirators involved in the kidnapping.
-Rogers and Sharon embrace, and a news voiceover announces the passing of Kimball's new environmental pact as agreed upon by dozens of other countries around the world.
+Kimball is rescued by Captain America, and they lay siege to the castle.
+Red Skull pulls out a remote trigger for a nuclear bomb, but Rogers distracts him with the recording of the De Santis family's murder.
+Before the Skull recovers, Rogers uses his shield to send him off a cliff, killing him, and as Valentina prepares to kill Rogers, she is hit by his returning shield.
+United States Marines arrive, save the President and arrest the kidnappers.
+Rogers and Sharon embrace, and a news voiceover announces Kimball's environmental pact as agreed upon by countries around the world.